danihak/FormSetu-MVP/docs/TECHNICAL_RFC.md

 4. **Not another Pehchan/GHMC.** Those are apps for specific use cases.
 FormSetu is the building block they SHOULD have been built on.

-5. **Not competing with VoicERA.** FormSetu sits ON TOP of VoicERA.
-VoicERA is the voice pipe.
+5. **Not competing with .** FormSetu sits ON TOP of .  is the voice pipe.
 FormSetu is the form brain.

 ---